|Nutrition Facts (per serving)|

 This basic meatloaf will remind you of your mother's or grandmother's loaf.
 Be it ever so humble, the meatloaf is considered one of America's favorite comfort foods.
 And it's easy on the budget.

 There are all kinds of things you can do to gussy up an everyday meatloaf.
-From extra flavor to a moister loaf, our recipe variations sections will give you an edge on the best ways to do just that.
-A beef mixture of about 80/20 to 85/15 is ideal for a juicy meatloaf.
+From extra flavor to a moister loaf, our recipe variations section will give you an edge on the best ways to do just that.
+A beef mixture of about 80/20 to 85/15 lean to fat is ideal for a juicy meatloaf.
 Leaner beef could mean a dry and less flavorful loaf.
-If your ground beef is particularly lean, add about one-quarter to one-third of ground pork.
+If your ground beef is particularly lean, add about one-quarter to one-third pound of ground pork.